United Passenger Dragged Off Plane Settles With Airline

-The passenger who was dragged off a United Airlines flight has reached a settlement with the airline and promised to keep mum on the amount.
+David Dao, the passenger who was dragged off a United Airlines flight, has reached a settlement with the airline and promised to keep mum on the amount.

 "Mr. Munoz said he was going to do the right thing, and he has," Dao's attorney Thomas Demetrio said in a statement, referring to United Airlines CEO Oscar Munoz.
 "In addition, United has taken full responsibility for what happened on flight 3411, without attempting to blame others, including the City of Chicago.
 For this acceptance of corporate accountability, United is to be applauded."